kduraiswami/plateau/thoughts.md

 t.datetime posting_date (to sentence or w/e)

 bugs:
-workout form

-profile picture
-upload button should be styled a bit
+user should only see create workout link on their own page / create workout id comes from logged in user picture upload button should be styled a bit edit page should allow for picture upload

 sessions:
 default page should render users profile page when logged in